- Make and create the excitement of decorating for Christmas rather than buying it

 Christmas time, for many of us, is a time of year of family, friends, giving and lots of eating, unfortunately, it is also a time when many are googling, how to keep Christmas debt-free.

 thanks to the overcommercialization of Christmas, Christmas spending is sky high, it is no longer based on family and Jesus’ birth, but rather on gifts, parties and every gimmick that goes along with ‘the festive spirit

 so 6 tips for keeping your Christmas debt-free, how to do it, and how to have a wonderful Christmas without breaking the bank.

 It was a time to celebrate Jesus, people went to church in the morning worked hard at creating tasty food and gave simple, often handmade gifts.

 Now, it’s a red and white Coca-Cola, commercial jingle-infested money pit.

 On your Instagram feed, you will see the most extravagant Christmas trees worth a thousand or more dollars, every surface has a generic target brand Christmas decoration.

-The atmosphere is a made in china plastic smell with flashing LED lights and a long list of demands for Santa from children who know nothing of Jesus birth, only the countdown to piles of gifts.
+The atmosphere is made of china plastic smell with flashing LED lights and a long list of demands for Santa from children who know nothing of Jesus’ birth, only the countdown to piles of gifts.